florez-carlos/dotfiles/README.md

 > [!NOTE]
 > If you don't have an existing GPG key, follow these instructions to [create a GPG key](#creating-a-gpg-key)

-## Create the workspace dir and clone the repo with recurse submodules
+## Create the workspace dir and clone the repo

 The workspace directory is a [volume](https://docs.docker.com/storage/volumes/) in the Docker container, it's important to clone all the repos and do all the <br> important work in this directory since it will be preserved between container shutdowns.